An optimised deep spiking neural network architecture without gradients: Results

 \subsection{International Morse Code}

-The problem with using the IRIS dataset and other machine learning datasets converted to spiking datasets using population encoding is that each input channel can only spike once during the entire example.
-Also, there is no hierarchy in the spatio-temporal features to be learnt in the task.
-Even popular neuromorphic vision datasets like N-MNIST don't have a hierarchy of temporal features, i.e., time of the spike patterns is not key to the task, which is the classification of the digits.
+The problem with using the IRIS dataset and other machine learning datasets converted to spiking datasets using population encoding or latency coding is that each input channel can only spike once during the entire example.
+Furthermore, there is no hierarchy in the temporal features to be learnt.
+Hence, these datasets only test the spatial feature learning capabilities of an \acrshort{snn}.
+Even popular neuromorphic vision datasets like N-MNIST do not have a hierarchy of temporal features, i.e., the time of the spike patterns is not key to the task, which is the classification of the digits such that the removal of all timing information (by simply binning all spikes at the input channel) does not result in any loss of information for the task.
+Thus, which spiking datasets test the true temporal learning capabilities of \acrshort{snn}s \cite{iyer2021neuromorphic} is still an open question.
 Models trained on the datasets like IRIS only learn one spike per channel, and don't have to learn a sequence of different states along the temporal dimension.
 Each example is a single spatio-temporal feature with no more than one spike per channel.
 Hence, we made a custom task that can test and show the hierarchical learning capabilities of \acrshort{odesa} in the temporal dimension.
 We used the International Morse Code to encode different letters and numbers into spikes from two channels: "dash" and "dot".
 Each of these channels spikes multiple times for a given letter, and words would have multiple occurrences of the constituent letters.
 This forces the models trained on such a dataset to learn not only the spatio-temporal features across the channels at a given time but also learn the sequences of occurrences of such spatio-temporal features.
 For example, to differentiate two numerical sequences like "0,0,1,0,0" and "0,0,0,1,0", the model would have to learn the internal representation of the constituent numbers "0" and "1" which translate to "\textbf{- - - - -}", and "\textbf{. - - -}" in Morse code using dots (\textbf{.}) and dashes (\textbf{-}) as spikes.
 We generated multiple tasks which involve complex sequence learning to test the hierarchical spatio-temporal learning capabilities of \acrshort{odesa}.

 The first task with Morse code was to classify four different names: "ANDRE", "GREG", "SAEED", "YESH", and "YING" in Morse code.
 Each letter in each word was converted into a spike stream using the dots and dash encoding of Morse Code.
 For example, letter 'Y' is encoded as "\textbf{- . - -}" in Morse code and a spike is generated from the respective input channel for each dash '\textbf{-}' or dot '\textbf{.}'.
 A time gap was inserted between each letter to distinguish it from the next letter.
 At the last spike of the last letter of each word, a corresponding output class spike is generated in the output spike train.
 The task is to predict the output spike train for the sequence of input spikes that conveys the different names in the training set.
 We used a two-layered \acrshort{odesa} network, one layer to learn spatio-temporal features at the timescale of the letters, and the second layer to learn features at the timescale of words, which is then fed into the output layer to learn the representations of the exact words in the dataset.